 When is the next meteor shower?
-EarthSky’s meteor shower guide
+EarthSky’s 2020 meteor shower guide

-Basically, the explanation is that meteors give off very low frequency radio waves, which travel at the speed of light.
+Basically, the explanation is that these meteors give off very low frequency (VLF) radio waves, which travel at the speed of light.
 Even though you can’t directly hear radio waves, these waves can cause physical objects on the Earth’s surface to vibrate.
-The radio waves cause a sound – which our ears might interpret as the sizzle of a meteor shooting by.
+The radio waves cause a sound, which our ears might interpret as the sizzle of a meteor shooting by.

 As reported by Live Science in 2013, one classic example of people hearing meteors occurred in 817 A.D., as a meteor shower passed over China.
 Many observers reported hearing buzzing, sizzling or hissing sounds, according to a 1992 report by Colin Keay, a physicist at the University of Newcastle in Australia.
 Something similar happened in England in 1719.

 Of several accidents that were reported to have attended its passage, many were the effect of pure fantasy, such as the hearing it hiss as it went along, as if it had been near at hand.

 It wasn’t until the 1970s and later that these reports began to be taken more seriously.
 As reported by Keay in the journal Asteroids, Comets, Meteors, people who claimed they could hear meteors were dismissed as crackpots.

 But then, hundreds of reports came from the sighting of a large meteor over New South Wales in 1978.
 Keay analyzed 36 of those reports.

 VLF waves travel at the speed of light, so observers would hear them the same time that they saw the meteors pass overhead.
 But those waves need something physical to act as a transducer and create the sound.
 Keay found that various objects such as aluminum foil, plant foliage like pine needles, thin wires, dry frizzy hair and wire-framed eyeglasses could all produce those kinds of sounds.
 That phenomenon is called electrophonics.
 According to one observer: